 Paul managed his disciples over a wider geography, across many different cities and regions.
 He taught to crowds, big and small, on his missionary journeys.
 However, he clearly had a close circle of disciples with whom he traveled and invested significant time and a wider circle of individuals whom he discipled through occasional visits and more frequently through correspondence (e.g. letters).

-So… what do we learn from Jesus and His servants?
+So… what do we learn from Yeshua and some significant servants of Yahweh?
 What is a practical way to begin?

 15“If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 16“But if he does not listen to you, take one or two more with you, so that by the mouth of two or three witnesses every fact may be confirmed.
 17“If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.